CarlosVegadeAlba/Deep_Learning/Apuntes.md

 It can be useful to use this two tools together.
 For example imagine the case of generating an image from a caption.

-Rather than directly map the text input to an image, we can learn a relation between latent variables that explain the text and the latent variables that explain the image.This has three advantages.
+Rather than directly map the text input to an image, we can learn a relation between latent variables that explain the text and the latent variables that explain the image.
+This has three advantages:

-First, we may need fewer text/image pairs to learn this mapping now that the inputs and outputs are lower dimensional.
+- First, we may need fewer text/image pairs to learn this mapping now that the inputs and outputs are lower dimensional.
-Second, we are more likely to generate a plausible-looking image; any sensible values of the latent variables should produce something that looks like a plausible example.
+- Second, we are more likely to generate a plausible-looking image; any sensible values of the latent variables should produce something that looks like a plausible example.
-Third, if we introduce randomness to either the mapping between the two sets of latent variables or the mapping from the latent variables to the image, then we can generate multiple images that are all described well by the caption
+- Third, if we introduce randomness to either the mapping between the two sets of latent variables or the mapping from the latent variables to the image, then we can generate multiple images that are all described well by the caption

 ## Reinforcement learning